wwatson4506/MSC/README.md

   //#define USE_EXTERNAL_INIT

 2) MSC-non-blocking.ino:
    #define FILLCHAR 0xff // Change this to write a different value to sectors.
+   Also used for verifying multi sector writes.

    // Uncomment "#define BLOCKING" to wait for the transfer to complete (blocking) and
    // the time it took.
 Reads and writes will block until transfer is complete.
 Will return
    // to loop() when complete.
    //#define BLOCKING

   This will read and write sectors in blocking mode and display read and write times.
+  Setting MSC to non-blocking mode will show how long it takes to queue reads or writes.

+  MSC in non-blocking mode is using tonton81's CircularBuffer and luni64's attachYieldFunc libraries.
+  As such, using attachYieldFunc requires any while statements to include the yield() function to keep it from blocking.

+  THIS IS JUST PROOf OF CoNCEPT:)